jhimy-michel/code-expert-solution/readme.md

 3. Filter all data with permissions (e.g.: all data that can be readed by "student" role).
 4. Built tree folder structure using recursion.
 5. Print tree.

+## Folder Structure

+The project's folder structure is as follows:

+- src/: Contains the source code of the project.
+  - index.ts: Main file that contains the main implementation.
+  - data/: Contains the JSON file that represents the folder/file structure.
+  - utils/: Contains all utility functions created to solve the problem.

+## License

+The project is licensed under the MIT License.